EurobotMDX/eurobot2020_ws/README.md

 * In case of Arduino crash - restart the service
 * After creating python script make it executable with command: chmod +x script.py
 * I can't compile with catkin_make:
-...If you want to compile something you need to update the clock (time) ...You must navigate to main workspace directory while you run the command
+** If you want to compile something you need to update the clock (time) ** You must navigate to main workspace directory while you run the command